richRemer/funktional/README.md

 Subsequent calls to the new function will do nothing but return the original result.

+### pledge(function)
+Return a new function with optional callback; if callback is not provided, the new function will return a Promise.

 ### popper(array)
 Return a function which pops values from the end of an array.